AyDeveloper/KlayMint/README.md

 # KlayMint

-KLAYMINT mints KIP-17 tokens to a designated address having scored above 50% in quiz question set about the Klaytn Blockchain.
+KLAYMINT is a minting website where users can mints KIP-17 tokens to their address having scored above 50% in quiz question set about the Klaytn Blockchain.
 The goal of this article is to explain how to build a frontend that interacts with our smart contracts using Caver-js.
 We would also be modifying our nft smart contract to include a mint-price and few other changes to suite our development needs.

 ## Demo